Need extra help for EL students? Try the Equal Shares pre-lesson.

 Students will be able to identify and describe fractions.

-- Introduce the lesson by telling students what a fraction is: a numerical quantity that is not a whole number.
+Introduce the lesson by telling students that a fraction is a numerical quantity that is not a whole number.

 Provide students with examples of fractions using circular pie pieces, rectangular regions, geoboards, or drawings on grids or dot paper.

 Give students a bilingual glossary with corresponding visuals that includes important words from the lesson in English and their home language (L1).
 Review the glossary with students prior to the lesson.

 Ask students to draw a picture of a fraction on the whiteboard.

 Encourage students to rephrase the definition of fraction in their own words with an elbow partner.